MicrosoftDocs/mslearn-aspnet-core/modules/microservices-aspnet-core/Readme.md

     1. gitBranch specified as "net6/release-microservices-aspnetcore

-    2. Helm deployment tags specified as linux-net6-initial
+    2. Helm deployment tags specified as linux-net6-initial .

+    3. Includes docker-compose scripts to build & push it to dockerhub.

 - Changes needed on course content: